matt3214/KoineMC/README.md

 The goal is to create a translation that meets the following criteria:

-> Accuracy: How closely the translation captures the original meaning in the context of Minecraft.
+**Accuracy**: How closely the translation captures the original meaning in the context of Minecraft.

->
-> Clarity: How easily the translation can be understood by someone familiar with Koine Greek.
+**Clarity**: How easily the translation can be understood by someone familiar with Koine Greek.

->
-> Elegance: How aesthetically pleasing and "natural" the translation sounds in Koine Greek.
+**Elegance**: How aesthetically pleasing and "natural" the translation sounds in Koine Greek.

->
-> Brevity: The conciseness of the translation.
+**Brevity**: The conciseness of the translation.

 ## The Algorithm(s)